 - murder, grievous bodily injury;

 - kidnapping, illegal restraint and hostage taking;

 - robbery or theft;

 - smuggling;

 - extortion;

 - forgery;

 - piracy; and

 - insider trading and market manipulation.

 - 4. The Criminal Justice (Proceeds of Crime) (Legal Professionals, Accountants and Estate Agents) (Bailiwick of Guernsey) Regulations, 2008 as amended (the Regulations) define a prescribed business as being legal and accountancy services and estate agency when undertaking a specified range of activities and where such a business is not a financial services business.
-Sections 1.6, 1.7 and 1.8 of this Handbook provide information and guidance on the specific range of activities and on when and how legal professionals, accountants and estate agents are subject to the AML/CFT framework.
+Sections 1.6, 1.7 and 1.8 of this Handbook provide information and guidance on the specific range of activities and estate agents are subject to the AML/CFT framework.